openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

    -  Over-indexing data could actually make the database less performant (slower writes/updates)

-   -  You should use as many indexes as you need to make the application performant and no more.

 -  History for models involved with enrollments, or anything that may have an effect on financial payments or transactions.